 Karelia

-At the same time, the authorities are trying to distract the population with chauvinistic propaganda, which is unfolding against the backdrop of the militarization of the region.
+At the same time, the authorities are trying to distract the population with the chauvinistic propaganda, which is unfolding against the backdrop of the militarization of the region.

-The national movement has mostly been driven underground and manifests itself only through activities abroad, carried out in the form of cultural events or information campaigns; for example, in Kyiv, a memorandum of cooperation was signed between Karelian and Ukrainian nationalists.
+The national movement has mostly been driven underground and manifests itself only through activities abroad, carried out in the form of the cultural events or the information campaigns; for example, in Kyiv, a memorandum of cooperation was signed between the Karelian and Ukrainian nationalists.
 Meanwhile, the pro-Moscow occupation authorities of Karelia have signed a memorandum of cooperation with the terrorist organization known as the DPR.

 Marker | March | April | May |